You can use the Textual SDK to redact and synthesize values in individual files.

 For a text string, you can also request synthesized values from a large language model (LLM).

-The redaction request can include the handling configuration for entity types.
+The redaction request can include the .

 For example: